Skip to content

 What is a Lawful and Reasonable Direction?

-As an employer, you likely give multiple directions daily at work.
-Likewise, your employees have an implied duty to obey and cooperate with their employers.
-However, this is on the basis that the direction you give is lawful and reasonable.
-If an employee refuses to comply with such a direction, this can result in disciplinary action.
+Employers can direct employees as part of the everyday running of a business, and employees have an implied duty to comply.
+However, that duty only applies where the direction is both lawful and reasonable.
 This article sets out the meaning of a lawful and reasonable direction and provides some practical examples.

 Front page of publication